 The Effect of KNO3 Compared to KCl on Oxygen Uptake in Heart Failure with Preserved Ejection Fraction

-This study is enrolling participants with a diagnosis of heart failure with preserved ejection fraction (HFpEF).
-This is a condition that causes patients to be short of breath and limited in what the…
+KNO3CK-OUT HFpEF: This study is enrolling participants with a diagnosis of heart failure with preserved ejection fraction (HFpEF).
+This is a condition that causes patients to be short of breath and l…

 Evaluation of the Thoraflex™ Hybrid Device for Use in the Repair or Replacement of the Ascending Aorta, Aortic Arch and Descending Aorta in an Open Surgical Procedure.
 Protocol #: Hybrid-002